Documentation

 Bucket retention period

 A bucket retention period is the duration of time that a bucket retains data.
-Retention periods can be as short as an hour or infinite.
+Retention periods can be infinite or as short as an hour.
 Points in a bucket with timestamps beyond the defined retention period (relative to now) are flagged for deletion (also known as “tombstoned”).

 View bucket retention periods